yosemitebandit/never/readme.md

 ## never
-never forget this text
-cause I send it to you again
+never forget this text; cause I send it to you again. better name: smstimecapsule
-yeah.
-smstimecapsule

-## back
-receiver takes an incoming text and stores it in mongo
+### go-time
+ - start mongo:

+  mongod --fork --logpath /var/log/mongodb/mongodb.log --logappend --port 12345 --bind_ip 127.0.0.1

+ - use supervisor to start the interceptor process, this gathers up the texts and stores them in mongo
+ - use supervisor to start the communicator process, this is a little cron-ish job that sends back the texts

+### setup
+ - make a virtualenv and install some dependencies

+    $ virtualenv --no-site-packages ~/virtualenvs/never-lib
+    $ pip install -E ~/virtualenvs/never-lib pymongo
+    $ pip install -E ~/virtualenvs/never-lib twilio

+ - move the supervisord config file somewhere safe, edit it to your satisfaction
+ - move the never config file somewhere safe, edit it to your satisfaction

 ### mongo
  - created: timestamp